Legal & General Group Plc Has $31.51 Million Stake in Williams-Sonoma, Inc. (NYSE:WSM)

-Legal & General Group Plc decreased its position in shares of Williams-Sonoma, Inc. (NYSE:WSM) by 14.1% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 197,371 shares of the specialty retailer’s stock after selling 32,282 shares during the period.
-Legal & General Group Plc owned about 0.26% of Williams-Sonoma worth $31,511,000 as of its most recent filing with the Securities and Exchange Commission.
+Legal & General Group Plc reduced its stake in shares of Williams-Sonoma, Inc. (NYSE:WSM) by 14.1% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 197,371 shares of the specialty retailer’s stock after selling 32,282 shares during the quarter.
+Legal & General Group Plc owned about 0.26% of Williams-Sonoma worth $31,511,000 at the end of the most recent quarter.

-Several analysts have recently commented on the stock.
-Loop Capital increased their price target on shares of Williams-Sonoma from $180.00 to $190.00 and gave the company a “hold” rating in a research note on Thursday, August 26th.
-Zacks Investment Research raised shares of Williams-Sonoma from a “hold” rating to a “strong-buy” rating and set a $221.00 price target on the stock in a research note on Thursday, September 30th.
-Citigroup increased their price target on shares of Williams-Sonoma from $193.00 to $197.00 and gave the company a “neutral” rating in a research note on Thursday, August 26th.
-Bank of America assumed coverage on shares of Williams-Sonoma in a research note on Friday, September 17th.
-They set an “underperform” rating on the stock.
-Finally, BNP Paribas assumed coverage on shares of Williams-Sonoma in a research note on Friday, July 16th.
-They set a “neutral” rating and a $179.00 price target on the stock.
+A number of brokerages have issued reports on WSM.
+BNP Paribas began coverage on shares of Williams-Sonoma in a research note on Friday, July 16th.
+They issued a “neutral” rating and a $179.00 price objective on the stock.
+Royal Bank of Canada raised their price objective on shares of Williams-Sonoma from $191.00 to $199.00 and gave the company a “sector perform” rating in a research note on Thursday, August 26th.
+Credit Suisse Group raised their price objective on shares of Williams-Sonoma from $144.00 to $155.00 and gave the company an “underperform” rating in a research note on Thursday, August 26th.
+Bank of America began coverage on shares of Williams-Sonoma in a research note on Friday, September 17th.
+They issued an “underperform” rating on the stock.
+Finally, The Goldman Sachs Group cut shares of Williams-Sonoma from a “neutral” rating to a “sell” rating and reduced their price objective for the company from $193.00 to $154.00 in a research note on Thursday, July 22nd.
 Five analysts have rated the stock with a sell rating, eleven have issued a hold rating, five have issued a buy rating and one has given a strong buy rating to the company.
 According to MarketBeat, the stock has a consensus rating of “Hold” and an average price target of $176.09.

 Shares of NYSE:WSM opened at $172.65 on Friday.
 Williams-Sonoma, Inc. has a 12 month low of $87.94 and a 12 month high of $204.41.
 The company’s fifty day simple moving average is $173.64 and its 200 day simple moving average is $170.26.
 The firm has a market cap of $12.84 billion, a price-to-earnings ratio of 13.74, a PEG ratio of 1.15 and a beta of 1.68.

-Williams-Sonoma (NYSE:WSM) last issued its quarterly earnings data on Tuesday, August 24th.
-The specialty retailer reported $3.24 EPS for the quarter, topping analysts’ consensus estimates of $2.55 by $0.69.
+Williams-Sonoma (NYSE:WSM) last issued its quarterly earnings results on Tuesday, August 24th.
+The specialty retailer reported $3.24 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.55 by $0.69.
 Williams-Sonoma had a net margin of 12.70% and a return on equity of 65.88%.
-The business had revenue of $1.95 billion for the quarter, compared to analyst estimates of $1.80 billion.
-During the same period last year, the business posted $1.80 earnings per share.
-The firm’s quarterly revenue was up 30.7% on a year-over-year basis.
+The firm had revenue of $1.95 billion for the quarter, compared to analyst estimates of $1.80 billion.
+During the same period in the previous year, the business earned $1.80 EPS.
+The company’s revenue was up 30.7% compared to the same quarter last year.
 Equities analysts predict that Williams-Sonoma, Inc. will post 13.22 earnings per share for the current year.

 The firm also recently declared a quarterly dividend, which will be paid on Friday, November 26th.
 Shareholders of record on Friday, October 22nd will be paid a $0.71 dividend.
 This is a positive change from Williams-Sonoma’s previous quarterly dividend of $0.59.
 This represents a $2.84 annualized dividend and a yield of 1.64%.
 The ex-dividend date is Thursday, October 21st.
 Williams-Sonoma’s payout ratio is presently 26.11%.